 - Addressing acute mental and physical health needs of women and gender-expansive people in custody.
-As of April 2022, 82% of women detained on Rikers had a "Brad H." designation, meaning they have received mental health treatment on several occasions while in a New York City jail, compared to 48% of men.
-Women in custody also experience high levels of physical health needs.
-The Center's operations should be designed and operated by a Care Team (see below), including medical professionals, and should prioritize integrated and continuous care. - Centering community partnerships.
+As of April 2022, 82% of women detained on Rikers had a "Brad H." designation, meaning they have received mental health treatment on several occasions while in a New York City jail.\ By comparison, 48% of men in City jails in April 2022 had a "Brad H." designation, and women at Rikers are treated for mental illness 66% more often than men.\ In additional to high levels of mental health needs, women in custody also experience high levels of physical health needs, including chronic disorders associated with poor nutrition and poverty, such as asthma, obesity, diabetes, hypertension, anemia, seizures, and ulcers.\ Women are at greater risk than men of entering jail with sexually transmitted diseases and HIV/AIDS because of their greater participation in prostitution and the likelihood of sexual abuse.
+Many sexually transmitted diseases, if untreated, can lead to cervical cancer, secondary infections, infertility, and birth defects.\ The Center's operations should be designed and operated by clinicians, and should prioritize integrated and continuous care. - Centering community partnership.
 The Center should emphasize building community both inside and outside of the building.
 There should be spaces for local civic groups, social service providers, nonprofits, arts groups, and other organizations.
-Local services providers will be essential partners in ensuring seamless transitions from the Center to NYC communities.
-In Manhattan, local providers such as Exodus, Greenhope Services for Women and Osborne are located near Lincoln and can offer care and support systems at the center that continue after release. - Individualized, trauma-informed care.
+Local services providers will be essential partners in ensuring seamless transitions from the Center to NYC communities this is particularly important because women discharged in 2020 spent a median of 13 days in Rikers Island jails, usually returning right to our communities, likely worse off.
+These disruptive, short stays temporarily incapacitate people, but fail to address the reasons people were arrested in the first place, and likely exacerbate any underlying mental illness, drug addiction, or housing instability people face.
+In Manhattan, local providers such as Exodus and Osborne are located near Lincoln and can offer care and support systems at the center that continue after release. - Individualized, trauma-informed care.
 At the Center, resources and support should be individualized to each woman/gender-expansive person and use intersectional and culturally sensitive approaches.
-All staff members should be trained in trauma-informed and genderresponsive care, from cooks to security guards.
-Institutional physical features and practices that trigger trauma should be eliminated. - Privacy, autonomy, and normalcy.
+All staff members should be trained in trauma-informed, gender-responsive care, from cooks to security guards.
+Institutional physical features and practices that trigger trauma should be eliminated or adjusted. - Privacy, autonomy, and normalcy.
 The design would emphasize privacy and preparation for life after jail.
-For example, there should be private bedrooms and bathrooms and avoidance of institutionalized physical features, an approach that has been shown to promote calm and reduce violence and self-harm within facilities.xi - Strengthening family connections support.
+For example, there should be private bedrooms and bathrooms and avoidance of institutionalized physical features, an approach that has been shown to promote calm and reduce violence and self-harm within facilities.xiv - Strengthening family connections and maternal support.
 The Center should have family-friendly visitation programs and child-friendly spaces that allow for human contact and offer some privacy.
 The Center should provide on-site family programming and services including parenting classes, therapy and support for children and their caregivers. - Staffing and service model.
-The Department of Correction's presence should be limited to securing the perimeters, with operations in the center managed by clinicians, social workers, non-profit organizations, and peers, which has been effectively used at the Close to Home initiative for youth in New York.
+The Department of Correction's presence should be limited to securing the perimeters, with operations in the center managed by clinicians, social workers, non-profit organizations, and peers.
+This model has been used effectively in Close to Home facilities for young people in New York City and New York State.
 Staff should use a social work approach and there should be a coordinated continuum of care from the moment of arrival between lawyers, community service providers, counselors and other support systems that continues after release.